-- A. Hardware: For installation, coordinate with specified hardware and manufacturer's written installation instructions and requirements. - B. Installation Instructions: Install doors to comply with manufacturer's written instructions and referenced quality standard, and as indicated. - C. Factory-Fitted Doors: Align in frames for uniform clearance at each edge. - D. Factory-Finished Doors: Restore finish before installation if fitting or machining is required at Project site.
+- A. Hardware: For installation, see Door Hardware schedule on drawings. - B. Install doors to comply with manufacturer's written instructions and referenced quality standard, and as indicated. - C. Factory-Fitted Doors: Align in frames for uniform clearance at each edge. - D. Factory-Finished Doors: Restore finish before installation if fitting or machining is required at Project site.